 Overcurrent is another significant risk, often caused by excessive discharge or charging rates.
 This can lead to overheating, which degrades the battery's lifespan and increases the risk of fire.
 Overtemperature, closely related to overcurrent, is a leading cause of thermal runaway.
 According to a study by the Hong Kong Productivity Council, 30% of battery failures in local data centers were attributed to overtemperature conditions.
 Short circuits, whether internal or external, can cause instantaneous high current flow, leading to catastrophic failure and fire.
 Cell imbalance, often overlooked, can result in uneven stress on individual cells, reducing overall battery performance and increasing the risk of premature failure.

-Overtemperature protection involves disconnecting the battery pack when temperatures surpass safe limits, a critical aspect of battery thermal management.
+Overtemperature protection involves disconnecting the battery pack when temperatures surpass safe limits, a critical aspect of .
 Short-circuit protection is equally vital, with the BMS designed to cut off power within milliseconds of detecting a fault.
 Cell balancing, another key function, ensures even load distribution across all cells, preventing imbalances that could lead to failure.
 Isolation monitoring detects ground faults, reducing the risk of electric shock—a feature especially important in high-voltage applications like EVs and grid storage.

 Compliance with international safety standards is non-negotiable for BMS manufacturers.
 UL (Underwriters Laboratories) standards, for example, are widely recognized for their rigorous testing protocols.
 CE marking ensures conformity with European safety, health, and environmental requirements.
 The IEC (International Electrotechnical Commission) sets global benchmarks for battery safety, including battery management systems.
 UN 38.3 transportation testing is another critical standard, ensuring batteries can withstand the rigors of shipping without failure.